 Read detergent directions.
 Only use detergents specified for use with pressure washers.
-Open the Detergent Tank Lid, fill Detergent Tank with prepared detergent solution and close the Lid.
-The Pressure Washer will draw one gallon of detergent for every seven gallons of water.
+Connect the Detergent Siphon Tube (27) to the nipple on the Pressure Hose connection area of the Pump.
+See illustration below.
+Submerge the strainer end of the Detergent Siphon Tube into the container of prepared detergent solution.
 Only use the Black (low pressure) Nozzle when spraying detergents.

-- 3. With water supply on and Engine running following directions in Starting the Engine on page 13, unlock and hold down the Trigger to start the stream.
+- With water supply on and Engine running following directions in Starting the Engine on page 13, unlock and hold down the Trigger to start the stream.
 Be aware that when it is first started, the gun will kick. - 4.
 Start with a low pressure Nozzle, and gradually use higher pressures as needed.
 Test spray the edge of the surface to be cleaned first to make sure that the stream is not too strong for the surface.
 If the stream damages the surface, move further away from the surface being cleaned to reduce the pressure being applied to the surface.
 If the stream is still too strong, lock the Trigger in the safety position and change to a lower pressure Nozzle. - Hold the Wand at about a 45° angle when cleaning; spraying the surface directly could embed dirt into the surface (especially with the high pressure Nozzles).
-Spray at a distance of about three to five feet. - Clean vertical and sloped surfaces from the top down. - When cleaning horizontal surfaces, occasionally use the stream to clear the area of excess water.
+Spray at a distance of about three to five feet. - 6.
+Clean vertical and sloped surfaces from the top down. - 7.
+When cleaning horizontal surfaces, occasionally use the stream to clear the area of excess water.